 From the front, Series-2 models are recognized by a larger grille opening and re-positioned front signal-lamps.
 Brakes were upgraded, and radial tires became standard equipment.
 Interior changes included dash-mounted toggle switches replaced with "safer" rockers.
 Air conditioning and power steering were available as options.
 Larger taillamps sat under the rear wrap-around bumper.

 Flared wheel arches, wider tires, and cross-slatted front grille identify the Series-3 XKE.
 Two versions were offered, the 2+2 coupe and the roadster.
 Both models were built on the 2+2 chassis, necessary to accommodate the longer twelve-cylinder engine.
 Bigger, vented brakes were added, and power steering became standard.
 Options included automatic transmission, leather Interior, and air conditioning.

 In trying to meet North American emission standards, as well as keeping up with rivals like the Porsche 911 and the Chevy Corvette , Jaguar upgraded the XKE with a V-12 engine in 1971.
 At that time, only Ferrari and Lamborghini were offering 12-cylinder production cars.

-Although the new motor was only 3 inches longer than the 4.2 litre six, it was significantly wider, particularly with two pairs of Zenith-Stromberg carburetors flanking the outer sides of the engine.
-The single-overhead cam V-12 produced 272-horsepower at 5850 rpm.
+Although the new motor was only three inches longer than the 4.2 litre six, it was significantly wider.
+Two pairs of Zenith-Stromberg carburetors helped the single-overhead cam V-12 produce 272-horsepower at 5850 rpm.
 Despite the car's 3,380 pounds, it was still quite fast.
 0-60 mph times of the day were clocked at 7.5 seconds.